hindu-comm/weblogs/manasataramgini/2018/11/2018-11-25_the-second-strike.md

 was a case like the apparition of the old Scottish surgeon.
 But we got our answer not long ago when Vidrum’s house was being cleared for sale.
 Among the stones paved into his bathroom was one which bore the name Dr.
 J. Wilder.
-Evidently Wilder had translocated to regions of youth upon the death of this Vaṅga woman with her remains and they were buried close to his.
+Evidently Wilder had translocated to the regions of our youth upon the death of this Vaṅga woman with her remains and they were buried close to his.
 Perhaps he too was one of the phantoms harassing Vidrum and his family.”
 Indrasena: “Gautamī, it looks as though a trait segregated in an almost